open-telemetry/semantic-conventions/docs/database/database-spans.md

 - `server.address:server.port`
 - `db.system`

+A given instrumentation SHOULD strive for consistency in span names.
+This means that if a specific attribute from the [`{target}`](#target-placeholder) list is selected, it should always be used for the span name.
+If certain queries lack this specific attribute, the instrumentation SHOULD use `{db.operation.name}` as the span name and omit `{target}`, rather than falling back to the next attribute in the [`{target}`](#target-placeholder) list.

 ## Common attributes

 These attributes will usually be the same for all operations performed over the same database connection.